ZishuoCheng/Not-Just-Privacy/README.md

 `local_weight.npy` is an example demo, which stores the weights of the pretrained local neural network.

-`svhn_train.py` is an example of noisy training, which includes the local and the cloud cloud network.
+`svhn_train.py` is an example of noisy training, which includes the local and the cloud network.
 This file will generate the `svhn_noisy_25.npy` which stores the weights of trained cloud network.

 `ARDEN_test.py` is an example file used to test the proposed framework.
 Here we use [SVHN dataset](http://ufldl.stanford.edu/housenumbers/).